 ASSOCIATION.
-ENGLISH CUP TIES.
-QUALIFYING ROUND.
+ENGLISH CUP TIES, QUALIFYING ROUND.
+FORSE V. SMALL HEATEL

-FOSSE V. SMALL HEATH.

-The Feene Club having been drawn to play against Small Heath in the qualifying round of the English Cup competition, the match came off on the Aylestone-road Ground.
-Considering the importance of the event, the attendance of spectators was not so large as might be expected.
-The visitors was not so large as might be expected.
-The visitors was not so large as might be expected.
+The Fense Club having been drawn to play agains: Small Heath in the qualifying round of the English Cup competition, the match came off on the Ayleutene-read Ground.
+Considering the importance of the event, the attendance of spectators was not se large as might be expected.
 The visitors brought a very strong team, and the home club also played their full strength.
-As had been expected, the visitors were a far stronger team than the Feese, who were outmatched all along.
-At the same time they gave the visitors a good game, and played pluckily against heavy odds.
-In the first half Small Heath, playing with the wind, pressed almost continuously, and secred five goals, the home team being unable to get a lock in.
-After the ends had been changed the game was more even, but quieter.
-The Feese succeeded in obtaining two goals, and the visitors were only able to add another to their previous total.
-Details:-
+As had been expected, the visitors were a far stronger team than the Pense, who were entimatched all along.
+At the same time they gave the visitors a good game, and played pluckily quints heavy odds.
+In the first half Small Heath, playing with the wind, pressed almost continuously, and scored five goals, the home team being unable to get a look in.
+After the ends had been changet the game was more even, but quister.
+The Pense succeeded in obtaining two gaals, and the visitors were only able to add another to their provious total.
+Details :--

 The visitors won the toss, and chose to start with the wind.
 Bennett started the game at ten minutes past three, and Small Heath attacked very speedily.
 Hellis headed in cleverly, but Old saved without difficulty.
-The visitors rebut Old saved without dimentry.
-The visitors re-turned again, and Old twice saved in good style, conceding a corner the second time.
-The ball was taken up the Fesse left wing, and Johnson shot Charsley caught the ball, and threw it clear away.
-The home course forwards pressed, and got through, but had very hard lines Jehnson's shot was kept out by the goal-keeper, who also stopped a kick from Herred, and Webb struck the cross-bar.
-The visitors transferred the play to the other end, and Old, in his anxiety to defend his charge, ran out into the field some distance, and before he could return to the posts Hands scored easily.
-Whelden was nearly scoring directly afterwards and from the nearly scoring directly afterwards, and from the goal-kick Atter got up.
-The backs' defence was too good, however, and the ball was cleared.
-Small Heath continued to press most of the time, and the home team were compelled to act almost wholly on the defensive.
+The visitors returned again, and Old twice saved in good style, conceding a corner the second time.
+The ball was taken up the Feese left wing, and Johnson shot Charaley caught the ball, and threw it clear away.
+The home coutze forwards pressed, and got through, but had very hard lines Johnson's shot was kept out by the goal-keeper, who also stopped a kick from Herred, and Webb struck the cross-bar.
+The visitors transferred the play to the other end, and Old, in his anxiety to defend his charge, ran out into the field some distance, and before he could return to the pests Hands scored casily.
+Wheldon was nearly scoring directly afterwards, and from the geal-kick Atter get up.
+The backs' defence was tee good, however, and the ball was cleared.
+Small Heath eentinued to press most of the time, and the hence team were compelled to act almost wholly on the defensive.
 The visitors obtained two corners.
-The first went behind, but the second was neatly dropped before the posts, and in the scrimmage which followed Millard put the leather through.
-In less than two minutes from the kick-off the visitors were on the spot again, and a hot shot struck the greesbar, and from the rebound Millard scored the third goal.
-On re-starting there was a little gressbar, and from the rebound Millard scored the third goal.
+The first weat behind, but the second was neatly dropped before the posts, and in the serimmage which followed Millard put the leather through.
+In less than two minutes from the kick-off the visitors were on the spot again, and a hot shot struck the groundar, and from the rebound Millard scored the third goal.
 On re-starting there was a little play on the left of the Small Heath ground, and the ball was then taken up the centre to the home goal.
-Hallam passed all the defence, and had no difficulty in evading Old.
-After a thort delay, through Old receiving an injury to his hand in stopping a hard shot, Atter got away up the left, but Taylor cleared with a long kick.
-Hallam ran down, and sent in a splendid shot, which Old barely saved, conceding a cerner in order to do so.
-From a long kick by Merris, a warm piece of play took place round the home goal.
-Three sharp shots were sent into goal in quick succession, but two were well stopped, and the third struck the bar.
-Directly afterwards from a fine centre by Hands, Directly afterwards from a fine centre by Hands, Wheldos seered the fifth goal for the visitors.
-After two more shots, which went over the home bar, another cerner was obtained, but nothing further took place before half-time.
+Hallam passed all the defence, and had no difficulty is evading Oid.
+After a short delay, through Oid receiving an injury to his hand in stopping a hard shest, Atter got away up the left, but Taylor cleared with a long kick.
+Hallam ran down, and sent in a splendid shot, which Oid barely saved, conceding a corner in order to do so.
+From a long kick by Merris, a warm piece of play test place round the home goal.
+Three sharp shets were sent into geal in quick succession, but two were well stopped, and the third struck the bar.
+Directly afterwards from a fine centre by Hands, Wheldos scored the fifth goal for the visitors.
+After two more shots, which went over the home bar, another corner was obtained, but nothing further took place before half-time.
 Score :

-SMALL HEATH, five goals; Fosse, none.
+SMALL HEATH, five goals ; FORSE, none.